alythobani/stay-habby/README.md

 ### Keyboard Shortcuts

 The modern habit-tracking human is too efficient to use a mouse.
-Every function in Stay Habby, from toggling dark mode to graphing habits, has a simple keyboard shortcut.
+Every single feature in Stay Habby, from toggling dark mode to graphing habits, has a simple keyboard shortcut.
 You can also press `/` to view the available shortcuts on any page.

 ![](demos/keyboard-shortcuts.gif)